 Choose a soft substrate to cover the bottom of the tank.
 Fantails sometimes dig and large grains could scratch them.
 Injuries like this can easily lead to disease.

 Choose some decorations that offer a few hiding spots, reserve most of the available area for swimming spaces and plants.
 They will provide plenty of shelter and help to keep the water clean.

 Pick hardy species though, because your fish might nibble or dig around them.
-Hornwort is a good option, it can be planted in the substrate or floated on the surface (but do not block all the light from above).
+Hornwort is a good option and can be planted in the substrate or floated on the surface (but do not block all the light from above).